 - End-to-end encrypted if the Password-protected Emails(new window) feature is selected.

 - Otherwise encrypted with TLS if the non-Proton Mail mail server supports it (most providers such as Gmail, Yahoo, Hotmail, etc, support TLS).
 Note, since these messages are encrypted but not end-to-end encrypted, Gmail, Yahoo, Hotmail, etc will be able to read these messages and hand them over.
 This is not possible if you use Password-protected Emails, which enable Proton Mail’s end-to-end encryption.

 Emails from non-Proton Mail users to Proton Mail users

 - Unless you use PGP, the email message is encrypted in transit using TLS and stored on our servers using zero-access encryption.
 It is not end-to-end encrypted, however, and might be accessible to the sender’s email service.

 - It is possible to receive end-to-end encrypted emails from Proton Mail users using PGP.
-You should export your Proton Mail public PGP key(nuova finestra) and share it with contacts for them to communicate in this way with you.
+You should export your Proton Mail public PGP key(new window) and share it with contacts for them to communicate in this way with you.

 Replies from non-Proton Mail users to Proton Mail Password-protected Emails

 - All messages in your Proton Mail mailbox are stored with zero-access encryption.
 This means we cannot read any of your messages or hand them over to third parties.
 This includes messages sent to you by non-Proton Mail users, although keep in mind if an email is sent to you from Gmail, Gmail likely retains a copy of that message as well.